Alton, Hampshire: Governance

 Prior to the Local Government Act 1972, Alton had fallen under the aegis of the (now defunct) Alton Urban District Council.
 The Act resulted in the dissolution of this body, and the establishment (on 1 April 1974) of the current Alton Town Council.
 The responsibilities of the Alton Urban District Council were divided between the new Alton Town Council, the Hampshire County Council and the newly formed East Hampshire District Council.
 The Council meets at Alton Town Hall, in Market Square.

 Geography

+Alton is located at the eastern end of the Hampshire Downs, a belt of chalk overlooking the Weald.
+The town is bordered to the east by Wealden Grassland.
+Nearby Brockham Hill, situated 3.5 mi northeast of Alton, rises to 225 m above sea level.

 Alton is between Farnham 9 mi to the northeast and Winchester 16 mi to the southwest.
 London is 52 mi.

-Nearby Brockham Hill, situated 3.5 mi northeast of Alton, rises to 225 m above sea level.
+Alton is a small built-up area according to the ONS built-up area classification.

 Climate

 Along with the rest of South East England, Alton has a temperate climate which is generally warmer than the rest of the country.
 The annual mean temperature is approximately 9 °C and shows a seasonal and a diurnal variation.
 January is the coldest month with mean minimum temperatures between 0.5 and 2 °C. June and July are the warmest months in the area with average daily maximum around 21 °C.